typelevel/kind-projector/README.md

     Nil
 })
 ```
+_Note_: for multi-project builds - put `addCompilerPlugin` clause into settings section for each sub-project.

 For maven projects, add the plugin to the configuration of the
 maven-scala-plugin (remember to use `_2.10`, `_2.11` or